teilWERK/ewindow.org/index.md

 With a press of a button, the EWindow will connect to another in the same network.
 Once the Window is opened, there is a 1:1 encrypted connection.

-Each e-window is open all day long from one space to another one.
+Each e-window is open all day long between two spaces.
 If there are two persons close to the two windows, they can talk and interact.

 The E-windows can be set up with low-cost technologies (Raspberry Pi, a Speakerphone, flat monitor, webcam) and is a dedicated single-app device, not a desktop computer, not a smartphone.

 If people want to meet in front of the window, they act exactly as if they would plan to meet someone at the bar:

-A – meet people by chance: you go, take a coffee, and start talking to someone you don’t know, or someone you know and is taking a coffee at the same time
+A – meet people by chance: you go, take a coffee, and start talking to someone you don’t know, or someone you know and who is taking a coffee at the same time

 B – you send a message to someone and just say “see you in 5 minutes at the e-window”

 People can meet and start business relationships as well.
-In what differs compared to a skype call?
-To make a skype call, you have to ALREADY know who you are calling, you need their contact, and so on.
-With the electronic window, you can easily interact with people you never met before (but maybe who you think could be interesting, because you’ve seen their video-tutorial-presentation).
+And why don't just use skype?
+To make a skype call, you have to ALREADY know who you are calling, you need their contact.
+With the electronic window, you can easily interact with people you never met before.
+But you might have seen their video tutorial online...

 # How to become part of the network?

-At the current public experimental stage, you can download the image and install it to a Raspberry Pi (3)
+Right now you just download and install the image to a Raspberry Pi (3).
+In the future passwords and secure connectivity are planned and this will change the way you become part of the network.